 My name is Rachel.
-I am the middle child of three siblings, the only girl.
+I am the middle child of four siblings, the only girl.

 I never really had to fight for attention.
 My older brother was so problematic that I didn’t have to do much to look good.